the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 // output: { firstname: 'Robin', lastname: 'Wieruch', age: 28 }
 ~~~~~~~~

-Multiple objects can be spread as in the array spread example.
+Multiple objects can be spread, as with the array spread example.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~